magarena/magarena/release/README.txt

 melvin
 willianmgbr

-- support basic specification of activated ability in ability property by starting with keyword 'pay'
+- support specification of activated ability in ability property by starting with keyword 'pay'

+- added option to show card popup using mousewheel instead of an automatic delay

+- show order of phases/steps, with the current phase/step highlighted

 - added the following to the ability property in card script:
   * monstrosity <n> <mana cost>
   * bestow <mana cost>
   * heroic effect <effect>
   * each upkeep <effect>
-  * protection from <stuff>
+  * protection from <thing>
-  * pay <cost>[, <cost]: <effect>
+  * pay <cost>[, <cost>]: <effect>

 - fixed the following bugs:
-fix Valakut crash due to not checking for result of MagicMayChoice Bosh cost of ability should not tap
+  * Valakut, the Molten Pinnacle crashes if "No" is selected for the may choice
+  * Bosh, Iron Golem's activated ability require tapping
+  * Umezawa's Jitte able to pump equipped creature when it is not attached
-Wooded Foothills searches for Mountain or Plain instead of Mountain or Forest, fixes issue 412 Primeval Titan should tutor land cards not basic land cards check that Jitte is equipped for pump equipped ability added option to show card popup using mousewheel instead of an automatic delay.
+  * Wooded Foothills searches for Mountain or Plain instead of Mountain or Forest
-Nav Squad Commandos get +2/+2 instead of +1/+1 according to its rules text, fixes issue 411
+  * Nav Squad Commandos batallion trigger gives +2/+2 instead of +1/+1
+  * Primeval Titan searches for basic land cards instead of land cards

 - added the following premade decks:
 Jericho_Blinking_Alliance_WU.dec, Jericho_Boros_Minefield_WR.dec,